tevslin/goldendomevt/README.md

 2. **committees.pk1**
 - pickle of a dictionary where the keys are committee handles and the values are the YouTube IDs of the channels which correspond to the committee.
 Input to youtubetos3.py.
 These were scraped from the Vermont legislative directory.
 Use for other jurisdictions obviously requires building your own dictionary in the format.

+3. **jsontohtml.py**
+-functions:
+ - parses JSON from DeepGram to format transcript with speaker diarization
+ - invokes ChatGPT to deduce actual speaker names from context and hint files
+ - formats final transcript as SmartTranscrpt HTML and puts in public S3 bucket
+- implementation in goldendoemvt:
+ - the code contains a wrapper so it can be invoked as an AWS lambda function triggred by the arrival of a JSON file in a specified bucket
+ - the interface to ChatGPT and the formatting of the HTML file are separated from the lambda function wrapper so that the code can also be used in other contexts
+-dependencies:
+ - bototools
+ - meetingreporter

-3. **mylogger.py**
+4. **mylogger.py**
 - function: Sets up logging configuration to output JSON-formatted logs in Google Cloud format to both the console and separate disk files for syslog and syserr, with default paths based on the operating system.
 If no log files are specified on a Linux instance, logs are sent directly to Google Cloud Logging.
 -implementation in goldendomevt: used by youtubetos3 to log activity

-4. **s3deepgrams3.py**
+5. **s3deepgrams3.py**
 - function: invokes DeepGram API to upload audio file from and S3 bucket to DG for transcription and have DeepGram put the resulting JSON back in the same S3 bucket using a presigned URL.
-- implementation in goldendoemvt: the code contains a wrapper so it can be invoked as an AWS lambda function triggred by the arrival of an audio file in a specified bucket.
-The interface to DG is separated from the lambda function wrapper so that the code can also be used in other contexts.
+- implementation in goldendoemvt:
+ - the code contains a wrapper so it can be invoked as an AWS lambda function triggered by the arrival of an audio file in a specified bucket
+ - the interface to DG is separated from the lambda function wrapper so that the code can also be used in other contexts
 - limitations:
   - the interface to DeepGram is specific to S3 buckets.
   - only handles
-  - needs requisite permissions when operating on AWS -dependencies
+  - needs requisite permissions when operating on AWS
+-dependencies:
   - requires DeepGram API key assumed to be available as os.environ.get('DEEPGRAM_API_KEY').
 Made available on AWS as part of thr lambda function setup
   - boto3
   - botocore.exceptions
   - deepgram
   -
-5. **youtubeapi.py**
+6. **youtubeapi.py**
 - function: interface to googleapiclent routines for YouTube information access
 - implementation in goldendomevt:
   - used by youytubetos3 to retrieve list of videos for channel and info about videos.